Ask Morgan: What you need to know about wearing baby forward-facing

 Can the Solly Wrap be worn forward-facing?

 The Solly Wrap—and, in fact, any stretchy wrap—is not designed to be worn with baby forward-facing.
-That’s because baby and wearer cannot be properly supported in this position, and doing so creates a higher fall risk for baby.
+That’s because baby and wearer cannot be properly supported in this position, and doing so creates a higher risk of baby falling.

-What should I do if I want to wear baby forward-facing?
+What are my options if I want to wear baby forward-facing?

-If you’re interested in carrying baby forward-facing or have related questions, please don’t hesitate to reach out (advice@sollybaby.com or @sollybabyadvice).
+If you’re interested in carrying baby forward-facing or have related questions, please don’t hesitate to reach out (advice@sollybaby.com or @sollybaby).
 I’d love to chat with you.

 In the meantime, here are a few things to consider:

 If baby—or you—are uncomfortable facing inward, let’s troubleshoot together!
-We can also discuss other adjustments + options to accommodate your needs or preferences.
-(For example, it’s possible to achieve a similar positioning to forward-facing—in a safe and supported way—by off-centering your classic carry to create a hip-hold.
-I can show you how!)
+We can also discuss other adjustments and options to accommodate your needs or preferences.
+For example, it’s possible to achieve a similar positioning to forward-facing—in a safe and supported way—by off-centering your classic carry to create a hip-hold.
+I can show you how!

 Are other carriers safe for forward-facing?